 (a) Failures of the State’s or its Authorized Users’ internet connectivity;

-(b) Scheduled Downtime as set forth in Section 2.3.
+(b) Scheduled Downtime as set forth in Section 2.3;

+(c)Emergency Downtime as set forth in Section 2.3; and

+(d) Beta Services or other features of the Services clearly identified as “in testing.

-2.3 Scheduled Downtime.
+2.3 Scheduled and Emergency Downtime.
 Contractor must notify the State at least twenty-four (24) hours in advance of all scheduled outages of the Hosted Services or Software in whole or in part (“Scheduled Downtime”).
 All such scheduled outages will: (a) last no longer than five (5) hours; (b) be scheduled between the hours of 12:00 a.m. and 5:00 a.m., Eastern Time; and (c) occur no more frequently than once per week; provided that Contractor may request the State to approve extensions of Scheduled Downtime above five (5) hours, and such approval by the State may not be unreasonably withheld or delayed.
+Further, Contractor may also perform any maintenance reasonably necessary to fix critical Service functionality, security or other vulnerabilities or material defects that may substantially impair the usability or performance of the Services, to the extent such maintenance cannot reasonable be performed during a Scheduled Downtime window (“Emergency Downtime”).
+Contractor shall notify the State with 24 hours’ notice (or at least as much notice as is reasonably possible, where 24 hours is not commercially reasonable) of any Emergency Downtime, including its date, time and expected duration.
+Such notice will be provided by email or web notification.

 2.4 Software Response Time.
 Software response time, defined as the interval from the time the end user sends a transaction to the time a visual confirmation of transaction completion is received, must be less than two (2) seconds for 98% of all transactions.
 Unacceptable response times shall be considered to make the Software unavailable and will count against the Availability Requirement.

 2.5 Service Availability Reports.
-Within thirty (30) days after the end of each Service Period, Contractor will provide to the State a report describing the Availability and other performance of the Hosted Services and Software during that calendar month as compared to the Availability Requirement.
-The report must be in electronic or such other form as the State may approve in writing and shall include, at a minimum: (a) the actual performance of the Hosted Services and Software relative to the Availability Requirement; and (b) if Hosted Service performance has failed in any respect to meet or exceed the Availability Requirement during the reporting period, a description in sufficient detail to inform the State of the cause of such failure and the corrective actions the Contractor has taken and will take to ensure that the Availability Requirement are fully met.
+Contractor will provide to the State a reporting interface capable of trackingAvailability and other performance of the Hosted Services and Software during a calendar month as compared to the Availability Requirement.

 2.6 Remedies for Service Availability Failures.